Skip to main content

 Action menu open in the module editor showing 'View Assets Using the Module' option.

-Filtering the Table
+Filter the Module Table

-Use filters at the top of the table to narrow results:
+Use filters at the top of the table to narrow results.

-• Asset type – Email, Landing Page, or Theme
+• Asset Type – Email, Landing Page, or Theme

 • Brand – Filter by brand

-• Sync status – Synced or unsynced
+• Sync Status – Synced or unsynced

-• Asset status – Draft, Awaiting Approval, Changes Required, or Published
+• Asset Status – Draft, Awaiting Approval, Changes Required, or Published

-• Module status – Up-to-date or Out-of-date
+• Module Status – Up-to-date or out-of-date

 Module Manager popup with filter applied to show which assets have out of date modules

-How to Update Modules From the Table
+Update Modules From the Table

-1. Select the asset from the table
+1. Select an asset

-2. Click the Update Module button to initiate updating the module:
+2. Click Update Module

 Module Manager popup showing list of assets using the module, and showing module status of up to date or showing the button option to update the module.